Digital humanities facilities

 Our digital humanities hub is used by students in all humanities subject areas.

-It includes modern technology such as virtual reality, 3D scanning and printing, and a 360-degree fully immersive audio-visual centre.
-In addition, the space includes several areas for individual and group work.
-We also use these to host workshops, peer learning sessions, demonstrations, talks and drop-in surgeries.
+The space also includes several areas for individual and group work.
+These are used to host workshops, peer learning sessions, demonstrations, talks and drop-in surgeries.

 The team of experts supporting these facilities will help you put them to good use.
 With their help, you could build and explore virtual worlds, create performances based on motion-capture technology, or digitally scan and manipulate heritage objects.